Felixfys/Projects/Credit_Card_Data_Analysis/README.md

 ## Credit Card Attrition Analysis

 This project is aimed at analyzing credit card customer data and determining factors related to attrition rate.
+Preliminary EDA is performed with Python in the attached ipynb file.

 ## Data Source